Make War Against Pouting

 We do it.
 We do the acting.
 We do the kindness.
 We do the patience.
 We do the purity, the love.
-But God is the one willing it and doing it and so we are acting the miracle.
+But God is the one willing it and doing it, and so we are acting the miracle.
 We are not puppets.
-We have wills and muscles and minds and puppets don’t have any of those.
-But when we exert our wills, when we think with our minds and our muscles produce an active obedience, it says: God is doing the thinking and the willing and the acting.
-And so we are acting that in a miracle.
+We have wills, and muscles and minds and puppets don’t have any of those.
+But when we exert our wills, when we think with our minds, and our muscles produce an act of obedience, it says, “God is doing the thinking and the willing and the acting in us.”
+And so we are acting the miracle.

 Make war on pouting, guys.
-I mean, we come home and our wives don’t welcome us the way we hoped they would or they don’t want to go where we want to go tonight or they don’t do sex the way we hoped they would do sex, or they don’t fix the favorite food, or they criticize us when we got enough criticism at work today.
+I mean, we come home and our wives don’t welcome us the way we hoped they would, or they don’t want to go where we want to go tonight, or they don’t do sex the way we hoped they would do sex, or they don’t fix the favorite food, or they criticize us when we got enough criticism at work today.

 So there it is, Tony.
 That is the key lesson that I got.
 God has resources for killing all sin.
-And we make so much out of pornography and so much out of lust that we forget that the same seriousness, the same ferociousness and fierceness should go into attacking our personality sinful traits of irritability or frustration or anger or self pity or sullenness or pouting.
-And so here I am, what three years later and I think ...
-I think God has given me some new measure of triumph in my marriage and in my relationship so that I do treat the first whiff of self pity now somewhat like the way I treat the first whiff of sexual temptation.
+We make so much out of pornography and so much out of lust that we forget that the same seriousness, the same ferociousness and fierceness, should go into attacking our personality sinful traits of irritability, or frustration, or anger, or self-pity, or sullenness, or pouting.